mprat/CollaboStoryDemo/README.md

 Todo:
 * Be able to search for a story by name
-* Get users to add sentences to a story
 * Add a story on the front page
-* Be able to add a story in the admin interface without adding sentences.
-What's up with the text field anyway?
-* Sentences don't have to be unique

 Philosophical questions about django: